-StandingFirm® combines corrective diagonal isometrics with traditional exercises to not only fix the problem but to also integrate functional movement.
-When you add a rotational preload to any exercise... you're loading the muscle as through you were actually moving.
+StandingFirm® combines diagonal isometrics with traditional exercises to make sure weak/tight fibers aren't bypassed... but to also integrate functional movement.
 No other product or method can do that.

 If you're conditioning for a sport ... a comprehensive approach includes both internal and external directions.
 Symmetry in rotation creates stability in movement.
 But it's perfectly ok to just work in one direction for targeted tightness...even though you load resistance in one direction the entire lumbo-pelvic-hip complex is working against resistance.